carpentries-incubator/pangenomics/_episodes/05-get_homologues.md

 > ## Exercise 3:
 >
 > Add another genome of the Streptococcus family.
-Try with another S. agalactie genomes which are in the annotated folder.
+Try with another S. agalactiae genomes which are in the annotated folder.
 > It is required to make a symbolic path in our data_get directory:
 > ~~~
 > $ find ~/gm_workshop/results/annotated/. -name "*Streptococcus_agalactie_[1-9]*.prokka.gbk*" -exec ln -s {} . ';'